Emese92/the-early-birdie/README.md

  - Steps for deployment:
    - Login on the Heroku website
-   - Click on New, then Create new app
+   - Click on New, then Create a new app
    - In the Settings, set the Config Vars.
    - In the Deploy tab connect your Github
    - Scroll to Manual deploy and click on Deploy Branch